 Vivek joined Watsi on September 19th, 2016.
-Five years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivek's most recent donation traveled 8,500 miles to support Abigael, a smiley toddler from Kenya, to fund surgery so she can develop into a strong, healthy young girl.
+Six years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vivek's most recent donation traveled 8,800 miles to support Vichea, a 37-year-old soft drink seller from Cambodia, to fund a mastoidectomy to improve his hearing.

 Abigael is a joyful and smiley three-year-old and the last born in her family of four children.
 As her mother left for Saudi Arabia in search of a better job, Abigael’s father cares for her and her siblings.
 He shared that his work as a laborer means he cannot financially support four children, so Abigael’s grandparents care for her and one of her older siblings.
 Abigael’s grandfather was employed as a butcher but recently lost his job.
 Abigael has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result, Abigael has been experiencing frequent headaches and stomach aches since she was one year old.
 Her grandparents took her to different hospitals, but nothing helped relieve her pain.
 A friend referred them to another hospital, and her family raised funds for her assessment.
 After some scans, doctors diagnosed her condition as hydrocephalus.
 Without treatment, Abigael will experience severe physical and developmental delays.
 Fortunately, our medical partner, African Mission Healthcare (AMH), can help Abigael finally heal.
 On January 13th, surgeons will drain the excess fluid from Abigael’s brain to reduce the intracranial pressure.
 This procedure will significantly improve her quality of life and help her develop into a strong, healthy young girl.
 AMH is requesting $720 to cover the cost of her surgery.
 Abigael’s grandmother shared, “We did not know that her condition was this serious, and we do not have funds to cater for her surgery.”